-- The regular DataSonde® (s/n 44422) was cleaned and freshly calibrated and installed on October 10, 2012 and remained deployed continuously until December 8, a 58 day period. - The regular QA/QC MiniSonde® (s/n 44998) was cleaned and freshly calibrated and used during the deployment and removal for QA/QC measurements.
+- The regular DataSonde[®] (s/n 44422) was exhibiting some unusual values during previous deployments, so it was decided to remove the instrument and along with the regular QA/QC MiniSonde[®] (s/n 44998) send them for Performance Testing and Evaluation (PTE). - After being cleaned and freshly calibrated a replacement DataSonde® (s/n 60394) having the same technical specifications was installed on April 16, 2013 and remained deployed continuously until June 24, 2013, a 68 day period. - The regular QA/QC MiniSonde® (s/n 44998) was cleaned and freshly calibrated and used during the deployment and removal for QA/QC measurements.